techmatters/flex-plugins/e2e-tests/README.md

 1. There are two approaches when using environmental variables:

 - Option 1.
-Ensure that your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY enviromental variables are set in env vars in the bash command. `LOAD_SSM_CONFIG` will run any environment with the correct helpline account (`HL_ENV` and `HL`) and respective okta username
+Ensure that your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environmental variables are set in env vars in the bash command. `LOAD_SSM_CONFIG` will run any environment with the correct helpline account (`HL_ENV` and `HL`) and respective okta username.
+Be sure that the .env file does not have any variables set.

 - Option 2.
 Set required environment variables specific to a helpline and okta username (see 'Environment Variable Reference' below').
   This can be done either by attaching the env vars in the bash command to run the tests (step 3) or setting them in a `.env` file in the root of this folder.

 2. Run the plugin in the dev server (i.e. `npm run dev` from `../plugin-hrm-form/`).
 3. Run `npx playwright test` for headless tests or `npx playwright test --headed` to see the browser sessions (`ENV_VAR_1=xxxxxxxxx <...more env vars...> npx playwright test` if you are setting env vars in the command).